Childhood For Sale: Cheap!

 - Choose commercial-free gifts for your child and for others.
 Your child will delight in his or her own set of kitchen tools and a recipe book of meals you can make together.
 Instead of that new computer game, compile a camping backpack for your child and schedule a time to camp or hike together.
 Choose events and outings you can do together rather than products that will be discarded when the next-best-thing comes along.
 Look for retailers that don't market to children, and select beautifully crafted products that capture your child's attention and imagination.

-- This Black Friday: STAY HOME.
+- This weekend: STAY HOME.
 Teach your children about reducing waste and valuing our consumption by creating delicious meals together from your leftovers.
 Teach your children the card games your grandparents taught you.
 Have a thankfulness hunt, asking your child to find something wooden for which he or she is grateful, something red, something breathing.
 Make a pillow fort together and spend some time reading by flashlight under the blankets.
 Paint gratitude stones and go for a walk in your neighborhood hiding them for others to find.
 The screens and the computers and the beeps and buzzing and battery-driven activities will be there when you get back.

 Take this time this irreplaceable, precious time, to be present with your children.
 That's the best gift they'll ever receive.